Naturaily/Naturaily-netlify/_posts/2015-03-04-how-to-create-blog-in-meteor-not-for-complete-beginners.md

 ---
 title: How to create blog in Meteor (NOT for complete beginners!)
 description: >-
-  Let's speed up the development of your very own blog app in MeteorJS with this tutorial!
+  The purpose of this post is to show you how to create a very simple blog app in Meteor.
+  Instead of writing everything from scratch, we’re going to use packages that can help you speed up your development cycle and be more productive.
 slug: meteor-blog-tutorial
 date: '2015-03-04 10:38:01 +0000'
 category: JavaScript development